Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/odometry/brainstorm-implementation.typ

     - *PROS 4 Incompatibility* - We would have to downgrade our current version of PROS from the PROS 4 Beta to the PROS 3 stable version to use this library
   ],
   notes: [
-    - Created by the Purdue SigBots VEX U team, the same group that created PROS. #glossary_footnote[PROS] ],
+    - Created by the Purdue SigBots VEX U team, the same group that created PROS. #glossary-footnote[PROS] ],
 )